White Witch (DC Comics): Fictional character biography

 To compensate for her inability to see the future, Mysa trained in the mystic arts on the planet Zerox, known as the 'Sorcerer's World', under the tutelage of five instructors (each having their own specialty - Air, Earth, Fire, Light and Water) and became an accomplished sorceress instead.
-Mysa showed a remarkable aptitude for magic and easily excelled in her studies — much to the chagrin of the envious Mordru.
-Originally, she had red hair, but as she trained in magic, her hair and skin became chalk white and her eyes bright red.
-This change happened gradually after Dream Girl freed her from the "Hag" guise.
+Mysa showed a remarkable aptitude for magic and easily excelled in her studies — much to the chagrin of Mordru.
+Her use of magic gradually turned her hair and skin white and her eyes red.

-She first appeared in Adventure Comics #350 as the Hag, an apparently ancient magic user and an agent of the villainous Prince Evillo.
-When the Legion fought Evillo, two mysterious "new" members, "Sir Prize" and "Miss Terious" (actually Star Boy and Dream Girl) cast a spell that restored her to her true form.
-It was later revealed that this transformation had been worked by the villainous wizard Mordru.
+In her debut in Adventure Comics #350, Mysa appears as the Hag, an apparently ancient magic user and an agent of Prince Evillo.
+When the Legion battle Evillo, two mysterious "new" members, "Sir Prize" and "Miss Terious" (actually Star Boy and Dream Girl) cast a spell that restores Hag to her true form.
+It was later revealed that this transformation was caused by Mordru.
+White Witch does not join the Legion until The Great Darkness Saga, where she helps them defeat Darkseid.

-She joined the Legion after helping them defeat Darkseid in the famous Legion story, the Great Darkness Saga.
-Mysa proved herself a valuable member, often coming to member's aid with a handy spell or two.
-One feature that set the White Witch apart from the typical comic book sorcerer was a specific limitation on her spell-casting ability; she could only memorize a few spells at a time.
-Unlike characters like Dr. Fate, Mysa required study before casting a spell.

-The White Witch played a prominent part in the so-called "Magic Wars", which concluded Legion of Super-Heroes (vol. 3).

-Some years later, after leaving the Legion, she married the presumedly-reformed Mordru and lived with him on the planet Tharn, which was, at that point, subdued and invaded by Mordru's magics.
-She was subjected to mystical imprisonment and manipulation during this period until the Legionnaires returned looking for her and their comrade Rond Vidar.
-Mysa was also a physical vessel for the disembodied soul of Amethyst, one of the Lords of Order who is currently active in the present day DC Universe.
-It was this incarnation of the Legion's near defeat that led Mysa to take up arms against her husband, and she later rejoined the group.
-Right before Zero Hour, she was de-aged by Glorith to a teenager and appeared happy with the change.
-She assumed the codename Jewel and went underground with her fellow Legionnaires.
+Some years later, after leaving the Legion, Mysa marries the presumedly-reformed Mordru and lives with him on the planet Tharn, which Mordru had conquered.
+She is subjected to mystical imprisonment and manipulation during this period until the Legionnaires rescue her.
+Shortly before Zero Hour, she was de-aged by Glorith to a teenager and became Jewel.